Last Updated on

 Obstructive Sleep Apnea – Treatment

-OSA has many different treatment options that include lifestyle changes and other therapies.
+While prevalence of OSA continues to rise, there are many different treatment options that include lifestyle changes and other therapies.
 Lifestyle changes include:

 - Weight loss, which also benefits overall health, so it is recommended combined with every other treatment.